oliverdantzer/CISC204_project/README.md

 A more in-depth description of rules, propositions, and constraints is in the file info.txt

 ## To run things
+### Prerequisites
+The following packages are required:
+- Bahaus
+- python-nnf

 ### Building